 1. Ask questions

-As a leader, you can use this to clock who may be struggling and rather than dwelling on it publicly, go back privately after the meeting to check up on them and perhaps invite them for a further chat.
+As a leader, you can use this to notice who may be struggling.
+Don’t dwell on this publicly, go back privately after the meeting to check on them and perhaps invite them for a further chat.

 2. Start a daily survey

 Begin each day with asking your team to respond with a 1-5 rating based on where their head is at that day – 1 being low/struggling and 5 feeling fired up and ready for anything!

 3. Begin weekly meetings with highlights and challenges

 Asking each colleague for their highlight and challenge of the past week gives you an invaluable insight into how the team is working, and allows you to be proactive in fixing issues before they become problems.

 Remember, you can’t fix it all

 Humans have a very strong urge to help but don’t take on the pressure to resolve things.
 We are all infallible, imperfect human beings, not problems to be fixed.

-Hear them out then just thank the person for sharing and tell them you’re here for them.
+Hear them out, then just thank the person for sharing and tell them you’re here for them.
 It shows we care and it demonstrates common humanity.
 It’s perfectly ok to say you don’t have all the answers.